-The baseline scenario is import of electricity from the grid. emission factor $EF{BL, CO2, y}$ is for grid and will be calculated ex-post using the combined margin approach according to ACM0002, using a 50:50 weight ratio of Operating Margin (OM) and Built Margin (BM).
+The baseline scenario is import of electricity from the grid.
+Emission factor $EF{BL, CO2, y}$ is for grid and will be calculated ex-post using the combined margin approach according to "Tool to calculate the emission factor for electricity system", using a 50:50 weight ratio of Operating Margin (OM) and Built Margin (BM).